The St Mary's Endowment for Girls

 Teachers have a profound influence on the youth of our country.
 It is vital, therefore, not only to attract the right candidates to the profession but to ensure that teachers are well educated and trained.

-Supporting a teaching bursary, as the Foundation does together with the St Mary’s Old Girls’ Association, provides the opportunity for young women to touch the lives of many girls for decades to come.
+Supporting teacher development, as the Foundation does together with the St Mary’s Old Girls’ Association, will touch the lives of many girls for decades to come.

 Community assistance fund